Planning

 Use mulch that is suited to each plant.
 Mulch reduces evaporation from the soil.
 Most plants benefit from organic mulch.
 But penstemons prefer crushed decomposed granite, which provides nutrients, or small gravel.
 Avoid using only rock as mulch, however, to avoid a moonscape look.
 Bare soil between plants in the desert is fine.
 Low groundcover plants for dry landscapes can also help.

-The second key to a successful fruit garden in the desert is to provide a "roof" on the garden with tall, fast-growing shade trees.
-Overhead shade will protect fruit trees and shrubs from too much sun and high temperatures.
+Finally, while fruit trees and shrubs usually need full sun, some plants may need a "roof" of tall, fast-growing shade trees.
+Overhead shade can protect trees and shrubs from too much sun and reduce garden temperatures.
 One fast-growing shade tree is Moringa.
 Another is Castor Bean: Ricinus communis.
-The combination of walls and tall trees creates a cool, moist climate where tropical plants can thrive.
+The combination of walls and tall trees can create a cool, moist climate where many tropical plants can thrive.